Skip to content

 To summarize, these are the signs to look for and track when trying to determine the fertile window

-• Egg white cervical mucus - usually in the 5 days leading up to ovulation when estrogen levels rise
+• Egg white cervical mucus: Usually in the 5 days leading up to ovulation when estrogen levels rise

-• “High fertility” and “peak fertility” as identified by a fertility monitoring device such as Inito or Natural Cycles - determined by increasing estrogen levels followed by a surge in luteinizing hormone (the LH surge can also be detected with ovulation predictor kits, “OPK’s”, that measure LH)
+• “High fertility” and “peak fertility”: as identified by a fertility monitoring device such as Inito or Natural Cycles - determined by increasing estrogen levels followed by a surge in luteinizing hormone (the LH surge can also be detected with ovulation predictor kits [OPKs], that measure LH)

-While we all hope to have perfectly balanced hormones and a body that runs just like it “should”, that’s not the reality for many women.
-We are bombarded with food, an environment, and lifestyle that fuels hormonal imbalance and inflammation via stress, toxin overload, sleep deprivation, and unrealistic expectations.
-I think it’s important to note that as you become more aware of how your body is operating, if it is not operating exactly how you wish it would, there is SO much to be done to heal and nourish the body so that it CAN function properly.
-Becoming in tune with the body and your hormones is the first major step to a successful pregnancy, but it may not be the last.
-If you identify a short luteal phase, basal body temperatures that don’t rise, low progesterone levels, or a lack of cervical mucus production that’s okay!
+It’s important to note that as you become more aware of how your body is operating, if it is not operating exactly how you wish it would, there is so much to be done to heal and nourish the body so that it can function properly.
+Becoming in tune with the body and your hormones is the first major step to a successful pregnancy.
+If you identify a short luteal phase, basal body temperatures that don’t rise, low progesterone levels, or a lack of cervical mucus production, that’s OK.
 Become your biggest health advocate.
-Do the research, nourish your body, and keep hope that your time will come - because it will!
+Nourish your body, and keep hope that your time will come—because it will!

 Sarah Strickland, founder of Primal Mama, is a Preconception Planning Health Coach with a Bachelor of Science in Nutrition & Dietetics from Bastyr University.
 She became passionate about helping women nourish their bodies and prepare for a healthy pregnancy after her own experience with gestational diabetes and the lack of knowledge and resources available.
 A holistic, partner-centered approach guides her practice and leads her clients to becoming intuitive self-advocates of their own health and wellbeing.